dmanning23/StableDiffusionCharacterCreator/README.md

 1.1 Find an instance of Stable Diffusion running out in the wild and hook up to it in the app.py file

+3. Download your models and put them in the correct place.
+The example here is using blue_pencil-XL, some other good models are DreamShaper and CyberRealistic

-3. Clone this repo
+4. Clone this repo

-3. Use the "run and debug" button in VSCode to start the app
+5. Use the "run and debug" button in VSCode to start the app

 OR

-3.1 In your terminal use the command `streamlit run app.py`
+5.1 In your terminal use the command `streamlit run app.py`

-4. Type in a short description into the txt box and hit the "Create!" button
+6. Type in a short description into the txt box and hit the "Create!" button

-5. Go get a cup of coffee
+7. Go get a cup of coffee

-6. Enjoy the generated profile pic!
+8. Enjoy the generated profile pic!

 The images created are stored in the `sdresults` folder, and images with background removed are stored in `nobackground`